cloudytuts/website/content/en/tutorials/git/how-to-squash-your-commits.md

 git rebase -i HEAD~10
 ```

-To squash commits replace command `pick` infront of each commit your want squashed with `squash`.
+To squash commits replace command `pick` in front of each commit your want squashed with `squash`.

 ```text
 squash cac1790 CLDY-1000: Finally!